ansman/auto-dagger/README.md

 ===
 Auto Dagger allows you to automate some Dagger setup using Hilt.

-For example you can annotate `@Singleton` scoped objects with `@AutoInitialize` and have the be initialized during app launch and you can use the `@AutoBind` annotation to automatically bind objects.
+For example you can use the `@AutoInitialize` annotation to automatically initialize objects during app launch and you can use the `@AutoBind` annotation to automatically bind objects.

 Automatic initialization is done using AndroidX Startup.